 The high water levels behind the makeshift dams drowned many trees, leaving a forest of dead standing wood.
 Wildfires raged through, leaving only the skeletons of the biggest trees.
 The roots of the charred carcasses of spruce, hemlock and fir soon rotted out.
 Only the durable red cedars resisted decay.
 Their bleached trunks still stand, 130 years after they died, creating an eerie scene that became known as “Gator Gardens”.
-It was renamed in the late 1990's as the Alert Bay Ecological Park.
+It was renamed in 1998 the Alert Bay Ecological Park.

 Alert Bay developed into the largest commercial fishing town on the central coastline.
 Spencer and Huson were joined by other fish processors and the harbour was crowded with gillnetters, long-liners and trollers.
 There were canneries here, as well as in many locations within a day’s sailing time of Alert Bay.
 First Nations families moved in, the women worked in the canneries, their husbands and sons fished.
 Click here to see a jpeg of the Coastal Fleet here in 1976 this photo is the Village of Alert Bay Harbour.
 The 'Namgis First Nation also had their own Harbour.

 In a now-familiar story, what seemed like an inexhaustible resource was drastically depleted.
 Clear-cut logging along every stream destroyed spawning beds and over-fishing hastened the loss of the remnants.
 The awesome runs that once came to the Nimpkish River were mere trickles.
 The biggest runs of sockeye that now pass through Alert Bay ’s waters are from the tributaries of the Fraser River .
 The few fish boats still around are mostly high-tech machines that use electronics to find their targets.

 Alert Bay has a small amount of people fishing these days, but we remember and learn from our past as we plan for the future.